All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Safety Considerations

 The most important safety step is to maintain the standard levothyroxine dosing protocol: take it on an empty stomach, ideally first thing in the morning, with a full glass of water, and wait at least 30 to 60 minutes before eating or taking other medications.
-This timing practice becomes even more important when you are on a medication that slows gastric emptying.
+This timing practice becomes even more important when you're on a medication that slows gastric emptying.
+For a complete cost breakdown, see our compare semaglutide prices.

 Your physician should check your thyroid stimulating hormone (TSH) levels before starting semaglutide and then recheck them periodically during treatment.
 Many clinicians recommend retesting TSH approximately six to eight weeks after starting semaglutide and again after each dose increase.